Knowledgevision and Technology mentoring

 DIGILOGIC Trend Radar

 Digital transformation can become a catalyst for economic growth and development.
 One area where this transformation has large potential is the logistics industry.
-Traditional supply chain processes are being revolutionized by digital technologies, leading to the emergence of digital logistics.
+Traditional supply chain processes are being revolutionised by digital technologies, leading to the emergence of digital logistics.
 In the past decades, research has increasingly dealt with the current developments, challenges, and trends within logistics on a global level.
 However, the results of global research are not directly applicable to the logistics industry in Africa.
-Thus, DIGILOGIC carried out multi-method research in order to develop a logistics trend radar that is specific to Africa.
+Thus, DIGILOGIC carried out multi-method research to develop a logistics trend radar that is specific to Africa.

 DIGILOGIC has identified societal, technological and biological trends which are currently and in the future influencing the logistics industry in Africa.